Skip to content

 Oracle InfrastructureChainlink (pricing + Proof of Reserves)

-Backing ModelDesigned for 1:1 asset-backed implementation
+Backing ModelDesigned for 1:1 asset backed implementation

-GovernanceCTX token; on-chain DAO
+GovernanceCTX token; onchain DAO

 Index Calculation AgentTBD